-14.1.2.
-Taste Experience
+15.1.4 Taste Experience

 The taste experience of the espresso is evaluated to determine the quality of the beverage.
-Judges will evaluate the components of the taste experience of the espresso (sweetness, acidity, and bitterness) to determine their quality, how well they fit together, and how well they complement each other.
+Judges will evaluate the components of the overall taste experience of the espresso across both the espresso's flavor and aftertaste to determine their quality, how well they fit together, and how well they complement each other.
+"Flavor" is defined as the combined perception of basic tastes (including sweet, sour, salty, bitter, and umami) and aromatic qualities.
+"Aftertaste" is defined as the combined sensation of basic tastes and aromatic qualities that remain after coffee has left the mouth (either by swallowing or spitting).
 Both the taste components of the extraction and the coffee itself are evaluated.

-If one or more of the taste components detracts from the taste experience of the espresso (e.g., sour, acrid), lower marks are given.
+If one or more of the taste components detracts from the flavor experience of the espresso (e.g., sour, acrid) the aftertaste of the espresso (e.g., "bitter"), lower marks are given.
 If the taste component contributes positively to the overall taste experience, higher marks are given.